-Vietnam’s ancient capital city lies on the central coast between Hanoi and Ho Chi Minh along the Perfume River, and originally held the seat of the Nguyen Dynasty until it fell in 1945.
-The rich history of Vietnam is held in the very spirit of this coastal town, and to experience the intricacies of Vietnamese culture here is like a textbook come to life.
+Vietnam’s ancient capital city lies on the central coast between Hanoi and Ho Chi Minh City.
+Sitting astride the Perfume River, the city originally held the seat of the Nguyen Dynasty until it fell in 1945.
+The rich history of Vietnam is held in the very spirit of this coastal town and to experience the intricacies of Vietnamese culture here is like a textbook come to life.
 The Imperial Citadel is the central structure in Hue, with sacred pagodas extending for kilometres outside the main complex.
-Then there are the royal tombs and iconic Forbidden City – but without the crowds of its Chinese counterpart.
+Then there are the royal tombs and iconic Forbidden City – a site without the crowds of its Chinese counterpart.
 Finally, don’t leave without sampling the local speciality, Banh Khaoi pancakes, which pair well with the area’s namesake microbrew.

 Atauro Island, East Timor

 This small island off the north of East Timor’s capital city of Dili is the stuff of tropical dreams.
 In fact, scientists estimate that Atauro’s surrounding waters are some of the most biodiverse on the planet, home to hundreds of colourful fish and marine life, including many rare creatures and species unique to Atauro itself.
-On land, the island’s silhouette is dominated by its conical mountains that give way to incredible trekking opportunities, and the local villages are full of the area’s unique culture and history.
-At just 25km long and 9km wide, the indigenous people speak four different languages apart from the growing English proficiency, and everything from the architecture to the food has been subtly influenced by the Portuguese control of the island paradise until 2002.
+On land, the island’s silhouette is dominated by its conical mountains that give way to incredible trekking opportunities and the local villages are full of the area’s unique culture and history.
+The indigenous people speak four different languages apart from the growing English proficiency and everything from the architecture to the food has been subtly influenced by Portuguese control of the island paradise, which lasted until 2002.

 Southwest Sulawesi, Indonesia

-Known for world-class scuba diving, this region is shrouded in magical tradition, deeply engrained mythology, and whirlwind history.
-The earliest settlement of the region dates back as far as 30,000 BC, and over time the Bugis people – known for their early adherence to Animism, the belief that objects, places, and creatures all possess a distinct spiritual essence – entrenched their dominance in the region that extends to this day.
-Early traders to the area even coined the term boogeyman, inspired by the Bugis mastery of sailing and the seas.
+Known for world-class scuba diving, this region is shrouded in magical tradition, deeply engrained mythology and whirlwind history.
+The earliest settlement of the region dates back as far as 30,000 BCE and over time the Bugis people – known for their early adherence to Animism, the belief that objects, places, and creatures all possess a distinct spiritual essence – entrenched their dominance in the region that extends to this day.
+Early traders to the area even coined the term boogeyman, inspired by the Bugis’s mastery of sailing and the seas.
 Today, Bugis tradition is still greatly entrenched, especially in traditional villages like Toraja.
-This ancient city still practises customary Bugis funeral rites, which can last for weeks or even months (corpse included,) and often attended by thousands of people.
+This ancient city still practices customary Bugis funeral rites, which can last for weeks or even months (corpse included) and are often attended by thousands of people.
 The Bugis believe that death is not a sudden, drastic event, but a time for community celebration as the soul journeys to Puya, their version of the afterlife.

 Chiang Mai, Thailand

-Bangkok’s little sister to the north offers all of the trappings of Thai city life, with colourful night markets, world-class cuisine, and all the temples you can handle – but with a distinctly Thai vibe.
-The city also acts as the perfect jumping off point to check out some of the country’s most beautiful areas and landscapes.
-The historical centre is the walled city, itself containing more than 30 temples and monuments dating back to the 13th century, and just outside the city you can visit the Bua Tong Waterfalls in Sri Lanna National Park, The Elephant Nature Park, trek to hilltribe villages, mountainbike on Doi Suthep mountain, and even take a short trip to nearby Pai, a small, diverse mountain community that’s become an eccentric hotspot for backpackers in recent years.
-Don’t forget to check out Chiang Mai’s extensive festival schedule before arriving – from its February Flower Festival to November’s Loi Krathong lantern release, there’s nearly always something going on in the bustling culture centre of the north.
+Bangkok’s little sister to the north offers all of the trappings of Thai city life, with colourful night markets, world-class cuisine and all the temples you can handle – but with a distinctly Thai vibe.
+The city also acts as the perfect jumping-off point to check out some of the country’s most beautiful areas and landscapes.
+The historical centre is the walled city, itself containing more than 30 temples and monuments dating back to the 13th century.
+Just outside the city, you can visit the Bua Tong Waterfalls in Sri Lanna National Park, The Elephant Nature Park, trek to hill tribe villages, mountain bike on Doi Suthep mountain and even take a short trip to nearby Pai, a small, diverse mountain community that’s become an eccentric hotspot for backpackers in recent years.
+Don’t forget to check out Chiang Mai’s extensive festival schedule before arriving – from its February Flower Festival to November’s Loi Krathong lantern release, there’s nearly always something going on in the bustling cultural centre of the north.

 Luang Prabang, Laos

-Laos’ ancient capital city is today a UNESCO World Heritage Site, a sleepy area at the intersection of the country’s two main rivers.
-The town maintains a deep French colonial influence, particularly in its architecture, blended with the well-preserved religious and cultural heritage of the indigenous population.
+Laos’s ancient capital city is today a sleepy area at the intersection of the country’s two main rivers.
+The town maintains a deep French colonial influence, particularly in its architecture which is uniquely blended with the well-preserved religious and cultural heritage of the indigenous population.
 One deeply entrenched cultural tradition is the daily alms ceremony.
 Each morning at dawn since the 14th century, Buddhist monks in saffron robes collect alms of rice from kneeling villagers.
-Outside the main village, there is seemingly endless natural beauty to explore – from the Phou Si hill, Vat Cieng Toug, the oldest monastery in the city, Kuang Si Falls, Pak Ou or ‘Buddha’ Caves, and Tad Sae Wateralls, which has its own 1,000m zipline.
+Outside the main village, there is seemingly endless natural beauty to explore – from the Phou Si hill, Vat Cieng Toug, the oldest monastery in the city, Kuang Si Falls, Pak Ou or ‘Buddha’ Caves and Tad Sae Wateralls, which even has its own zipline.